 Downtown honorable mentions

 While they don’t make their own beers, Tap & Bottle, at 403 N. Sixth Ave., and Ermanos Craft Beer and Wine Bar, 220 N. Fourth Ave., deserve honorable mentions for the sheer amount of craft beer they offer the Tucson community.
 Tap & Bottle has more than 20 beers on tap and coolers full of brewery stock from all over the country.
 Ermanos has 40 taps (according to its latest online beer list).
-If you live closer to the UA, try Red’s Smokehouse and Tap Room at 943 E. University Blvd., another local resource.
+And Iron John's Brewing Company opened a brand new taproom on at 222 East Congress in July.

 West — Dragoon Brewing Company, 1859 W. Grant Road

-Another early brewery in the most recent craft beer boom, Dragoon is a heavy hitter throughout the state and recently doubled its brewing capacity to meet distribution demands.
+Another early participant in the most recent craft beer boom, Dragoon is a heavy hitter throughout the state and recently doubled its brewing capacity to meet distribution demands.
 The brewery’s taproom has ample seating and up to 11 of its own beers on tap at any given time for those willing to make the trip west of Interstate 10.
-Food trucks rotate in the parking lot.
+Food trucks are in regular rotation in the parking lot.

 West — 1912 Brewing Company, 2045 N. Forbes Blvd.